How Much is Your Warehouse Rent - Really?

 - Proportionate share of Common Area Maintenance (CAM) (psf/yr)

-Different landlords quote their rent differently and that difference can represent up to 30% of the overall occupancy costs for a given location.
+Various landlords quote their rent differently and that difference can represent up to 30% of the overall occupancy costs for a given location.
+This obviously varies city to city, area to area, and are also influenced by other factors.
 The following shows the differences in quotes and how they differ:

 Industrial Gross (IG)